 Occupational health and safety technicians collect data on the health and safety conditions of the workplace.
 Technicians work with occupational health and safety specialists in conducting tests and measuring hazards to help prevent harm to workers, property, the environment, and the general public.

 Occupational health and safety technicians work in a variety of settings, such as offices, factories, and mines.
 Their jobs often involve considerable fieldwork and travel.
 Most work full time.

-Occupational health and safety technicians can enter the occupation through two main paths.
-The most common path is through on-the-job training.
-However, others enter with formal education, such as an associate degree or certificate.
-Technicians are trained in the specific laws or inspection procedures through a combination of classroom and on-the-job training.
+Occupational health and safety technicians typically enter the occupation through one of two paths.
+Some technicians learn through on-the-job training; others enter with postsecondary education such as an associate’s degree or certificate.